postmodern/ruby-install/CONTRIBUTING.md

 ## Code Style

 * Tab indent code.
+  * Spaces may be used to align multi-line commands.
 * (Try to) Keep code within 80 columns.
 * Use [bash] <= 3.x features.
 * Use the `function` keyword for functions.